fwcd/smallballoon/doc/SmalltalkAPI.md

 | minus:Number -> Number | Performs subtraction |
 | times:Number -> Number | Performs multiplication |
 | divide:Number -> Number | Performs division |

+## Boolean
+A truth value that can either be true or false.

 ### Nil
 An object representing the absence of a value.